Targets

 Derived from the Latin word arcus, the bow or arch has been used for hunting and combat.

-Archery is not an easy sport to get into as the archer needs to focus his attention, control his movements, and aim with precision during the game.
+Archery isn’t an easy sport to get into as the archer needs to focus his attention, control his movements, and aim with precision during the game.

 It requires a person with a determined mindset and a commitment to practice repetitively, which means investing plenty of time into the sport.

-If your goal is to become more accurate in your shot, you have to work on the technical side of archery through practice games.
+If your goal is to become more accurate in your shot, you’ve to work on the technical side of archery through practice games.
+Having the right target makes all the difference, whether you prefer animal archery targets for realistic hunting practice or a coiled straw archery target for traditional shooting.

 Have you checked if your grip is relaxed that will allow you to cradle the bow so it can jump forward into the bow sling when you take the shot?